-- Completed USCIS Form I-765.
-Please note the I-765 can be filed online or by mailing a paper application.
+- Completed USCIS online Form I-765.
 For tips on completing the I-765, click here.

-- Two (2) passport-style photos.
-NOTE: Photos must meet U.S. Department of State specifications
+- Passport-style photo.
+NOTE: Photos must meet U.S. Department of State specifications.

 - Photocopy of F-1 Visa or Change of Status I-797 receipt if you changed status to F-1 inside the U.S.

 - Photocopy of I-20s issued for CPT or previous OPT (if any).

 - Payment for the appropriate application fee.
 Students pay with a card or bank account information at the end of the online form.

 - Optional: Meet with an advisor to review your application.
 Appointments can be scheduled here.